Clarissa Munger Badger: Works

-It seems that from the poem the lovely little sweet brier would like to comfort those that mourn or are sorrowful.
-As you read the poem in the book you could look at Badger’s beautiful drawing of the sweet brier and imagine it whispering the poem to you.

 Each of the flowers she had in her book also had a poem to go with them.
 Such as the “Fringed Gentian” and “Harebell” as well.

 Clarissa's third book, Floral Belles from the Green-House and Garden, was published in 1867 with 16 hand-colored lithographic plates typically showing two or three flowers in clusters or bouquets.
 As with her first book, the flower paintings were accompanied by poetry, in this case poems about the flowers depicted.

 A sketch written when Badger was 75 years old, remarks on the "feeling and delicacy" of her watercolors and remarks that she was still painting flowers at that advanced age.
 The popularity of Badger's graceful, stylized paintings in her own day was "dwarfed by her male counterparts; only now is she being applauded as a fine botanical artist".

 Her style was different from her male counterparts.
 Some of her pieces focus on a single flower, but many times she would include many flowers.
 This was rarely done as many of the pieces of the era were for study of one plant not them as a group.
 Badger was showing a scene instead of just single plants.
 She gave each piece a great amount of detail and stayed as true to nature as she possibly could.
 She used shadows and color variation to create both contrast and make the flowers look very life-like.

 Along with illustrations and poems, Badger painted her flowers on textiles.
 These, like her illustrations, are very life-like and show that she had paid attention to details and the shadows of the pieces.

 Recent research has revealed that Badger also painted on textiles.
 Extant works include a quilt with some panels featuring hand-painted flowers, and a silk scarf with roses painted at one end and morning glories at the other.

 Portraits of Badger and her husband were painted in 1846-47 by Nathaniel Jocelyn.